FlorianSchroevers/ComputationalMusicology2020/README.md

  - 11334266
  - Feb 2020

 Note: The code doesn't preview properly in this readme.
-See the main notebook in the repository or visit florianschroevers.github.io/ComputationalMusicology2020
+See the main notebook in the repository or visit [the github pages site](https://florianschroevers.github.io/ComputationalMusicology2020/)

 ## Corpus